beeeees/grunt-boilerplate/README.md

 ## Making a build or running the dev server

-* Running `npm run dev` will transpile your JS, compile your Sass, and watch for changes.
+* Running `npm start` will transpile your JS, compile your Sass, and watch for changes.
 BrowserSync will also be started.

 * Running `npm run build` will transpile your JS, compile your Sass, uglify the transpiled JS, then exit.